dart-lang/site-www/src/_guides/language/extension-methods.md

 Extensions can define not just methods, but also other members such as getter, setters, and operators.
-Also, extensions have names, which can be helpful if an API conflict arises.
+Also, extensions can have names, which can be helpful if an API conflict arises.
 Here's how you might implement the extension method `parseInt()`, using an extension (named `NumberParsing`) that operates on strings: